aaa0707/Transfer-Learning-on-Images---Penn-State-Landmarks/README.md

 ![alt text](https://github.com/aaa0707/Transfer-Learning-on-Images---Penn-State-Landmarks/blob/master/Data.png)

 This data was taken from Google Images.
-We used Python to scrape 100 images from Google Images at time.
-After cleaning and removing unwatned images, we ended up with a training set that includes about 65 images per class and test data that includes 25-30 images per class.
+We used Python to scrape 100 images from Google Images at a time.
+After cleaning and removing unwanted images, we ended up with a training set that includes about 65 images per class and test data that includes 25-30 images per class.

 ## Approach